CIDgravity/cidg-docs/content/en/reference/client-error-codes/index.md

 toc: true
 ---

-As a Filecoin client, you receive rejection code when a deal you are trying to place to a storage provider using CIDgravity is rejected..
+As a Filecoin client, you receive rejection code when a deal you are trying to place to a storage provider using CIDgravity is rejected.

 In this section, we will provide a comprehensive overview of all available return codes.
 These codes will not change overtime and are designed to give to clients the ability to build automation.